 The 26th North Carolina Regimental Band made its debut performance as the 26th North Carolina in June 2005 in Lynchburg, VA.
 In November 2005 they traveled to Winston-Salem, NC, hometown of the original bandsmen of the 26th North Carolina, to perform.
 Also in 2005, the band participated in a special commemoration on the Gettysburg battlefield, led by the 26th Regiment North Carolina Troops, re-activated.
 Performances by the 26th North Carolina Regimental Band in 2006 included the Moravian Music Festival in Columbus, OH, and the Vintage Band Music Festival in Northfield, MN.

-UPCOMING PERFORMANCES BY THE 26TH NORTH CAROLINA REGIMENTAL BAND
+PRIOR PERFORMANCES BY THE 26TH NORTH CAROLINA REGIMENTAL BAND

 June 27-28, 2013 Gettysburg 150th Anniversary Re-enactment